cxxgtxy/QARepVGG/README.md

 ## ✏️ Reference

-If you find MobileVLM or MobileLLaMA useful in your research or applications, please consider giving a star ⭐ and citing using the following BibTeX:
+If you find QARepVGG useful in your research or applications, please consider giving a star ⭐ and citing using the following BibTeX:
 ```
 @inproceedings{chu2023make,
   title={Make RepVGG Greater Again: A Quantization-aware Approach},